trsong/trsong.github.io/about.md

 Objective: To obtain challenging technical position, for using my problem solving, analytical, leadership and communication skills, and to achieve professional excellence.

 My email: trsong.cs@gmail.com
+Seeking for fulltime opportunity as SDE in Sep 2020 after graduation from USC.

 <!--
 This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](http://jekyllrb.com/)